-The opening of the exhibition will be on Saturday November 16, 2019.
+The opening of the exhibition was on Saturday November 16, 2019.
 The museum has organized an extensive program around the opening.
-Open to all and free of charge, this event gives the opportunity to preview the exhibition and to take part in all the activities for that special evening.
+Open to all and free of charge, this event gace the opportunity to preview the exhibition and to take part in all the activities for that special evening.

-With the exhibition a book will be published by Les Impressions Nouvelles in corporation with Maison d’Ailleurs.
-The book will have 128 pages (24 x 32 cm) and 166 illustrations.
+With the exhibition a book was published by Les Impressions Nouvelles in corporation with Maison d’Ailleurs.
+The book has 128 pages (24 x 32 cm) and 166 illustrations.
 It is not just a catalog of the exhibition but it is more an extention to the exhibition.

 The book has an essay by François Rosset (University of Lausanne) on utopia and a study on dystopia by Marc Atallah (director of the Museum and also Professor at Lausanne).